NikitaBukhta/POSIX-Shell-And-Utilities/README.md

 variable MY_VAR that I have set with value "Hello world!"

-In addition to, I have made some bash scripts that make difference targets: move all header files to my-header directory, looking for first 20 occurrences of the string in *.c files, output all extensions in directory.
+In addition to, I have made some bash scripts that make difference targets: move all files with specific extension to any directory you want; looking for first 20 occurrences of the string in *.c files; output all extensions of specific directory.
 What is more, I made the script that can change var value in txt file.
 So...
 You can see these in this project.